 What is Gumshoe’s pixel URL?

-Gumshoe will generate a unique pixel for each dynamic ad spot.
+Gumshoe will generate a unique pixel URL for each dynamic ad spot.
 This pixel is located at the bottom of each Script page in Gumball.
 Please read here for more implementation instructions .

 What is the benefit of implementing Gumshoe?

-The relationship between brands and creators, facilitated by platforms like Gumball, is built on trust.
+The relationship between brands and creators is built on trust.
 Gumshoe is a critical layer that establishes this trust by providing ad delivery transparency and insights into audience demographics.
-Gumshoe also increases Creator’s ability to work with more potential brands that increasingly require an independent source of truth.
-Gumshoe makes this data available to creators, advertisers, and the Gumball team in real time.
+Gumshoe also increases Creator’s ability to work with more brands that require a verification mechanism to confirm ad delivery.
+The data collected by Gumshoe is made available to creators, advertisers, and the Gumball team in real time.

 How do I set up Gumshoe on my podcast?

 For guidance on how to implement the Gumshoe prefix and/or pixel on your podcast, find your show’s hosting platform in the list below.
 If you need further help, please reach out to email@example.com with your questions.

 While most hosting platforms should accept both third-party prefixes and pixels .
 Please confirm below whether or not your hosting provider supports Gumshoe before implementing either our prefix or pixel.
 If you are on a hosting provider that does not support Gumshoe, it is likely we will not be able to work with your show.
 If your provider is not on the list below, please contact their support desk and ask if they support Gumball’s prefix and pixel.

 We currently only support podcasts hosted on the following hosting platforms:

 - Omny Studio